BigBossErndog/Amara2/README.md

 local mySprite

 return Nodes:define("MyScene", "Scene", { -- define MyScene from already existing node Scene
+    -- Three main functions of a node: onPreload, onCreate and onUpdate

     onPreload = function(self)
-        -- General rule of thumb, call a function with a color (: passes itself as first argument).

         -- Loading a font of size 10
-        self.load:font("defaultFont", "fonts/PixelMplus10-Regular.ttf", 10)
+        -- General rule of thumb, call a function with a colon. self.load:font("defaultFont", "fonts/PixelMplus10-Regular.ttf", 10)

         -- Loading a spritesheet with frame of size 32 x 32 px.